 (2) the words “adjustment period” are a marketing hype or an outright lie simply to explain why natural soap-based shampoo bars do not work

-Needless to say, these comments are quite troubling.
-Basically, the first part is stating that if your body needs to adjust to a change, then the change is never a good one.
+Personally these comments are quite troubling because they are saying that if your body needs to adjust to a change, then the change is never a good one.